icarito/physics-with-xo/09_precision_accuracy_ADC.md

 |48040               |9,649  |1,762  |931033

 It can be observed that the level of dispersion is such that it is not practical to measure with appreciation equal to a hundredth of Ohm (it's not practical to measure 931033 times).
-This happens because we are at conditions where *σest > σnom* is true, where the statistical dispersion is more important than nominal uncertainties.
+This happens because we are at conditions where $$ \sigma _ \text{est} > \sigma _ \text{nom} $$ is true, where the statistical dispersion is more important than nominal uncertainties.

 In reality, we have to define the value of appreciation considering a practical criterion in such a way that a reasonable measurement can be obtained by measuring only once.
-For this we will calculate the value to be used in the appreciation (considered equal to *σnom*) such that the Nop is lower than 1.5.
-Accordingly and by using the expression Nop = (σs/σnom)^2 + 1, it may be deduced that measuring resistances with an appreciation of **10Ω**, allows us to reach our target.
+For this we will calculate the value to be used in the appreciation (considered equal to $$ \sigma _ \text{nom} $$) such that the $$ N _ \text{op} $$ is lower than 1.5.
+Accordingly and by using the expression $$ N _ \text{op} = ( \sigma _ s / \sigma _ \text{nom})^2 + 1 $$, it may be deduced that measuring resistances with an appreciation of **10Ω**, allows us to reach our target.

 ## Conclusions:

 1. If using the XO1.5 directly as ohmmeter, we will get measurements that may differ in precision with respect to the reference instrument.
-In order to obtain more accurate results, before you begin measurements, and for each XO in particular, the accuracy coefficient Cr will need to be calculated.
+In order to obtain more accurate results, before you begin measurements, and for each XO in particular, the accuracy coefficient $$ C _ r $$ will need to be calculated.
 A coefficient must be calculated for each channel (CHL and CHR), since they may not coincide.

 This factors must multiply the `resistance` (CHL) and `resistance2` sensor blocks each time that they is used.

 2. Once corrected for calibration, the combined uncertainty of the XO1.5 as ohmmeter can be calculated as:

+$$
-   +/- (10 Ω + a percentage in the order of 6% of the value presented onscreen)
+\pm (10 \Omega + \text{ a percentage in the order of } 6 \% \text { of the value presented onscreen } )
+$$

    This describes mean deviations.
-For measurements above Rchl = 15000 Ω the deviations will be in the surroundings of 13%.
+For measurements above $$R _ \text{chl} = 15000 \Omega$$ the deviations will be in the surroundings of 13%.

 ## 9.3 Accuracy and precision of measurements with XO1.75.